dineshresearch/electric_car/README.md

 <img src="images/eda/average_power_day1_to_day60.png" width="1000" height = "600" />

-Since there are so many time intervals in this data set (2,880 half hour intervals), the behavior of the average power consumption is easier to describe when examined over smaller time intervals.
+Since there are so many time intervals in this data set (2,880 half hour intervals), the behavior of the average power consumption is easier to understand when broken up into smaller time frames.
 The next three plots once again show the average power for all houses, houses with electric cars, and houses without electric cars, but they are broken up into periods of roughly three weeks.